microsoft/AcademicContent/Workshop/6. HPC/SLURM Docker Swarm HOL.md

 <a name="HOLTitle"></a>
-# Deploying a SLURM Cluster using Docker and the Azure Container Service #
+# Creating a SLURM Cluster using Docker and the Azure Container Service #

 ---